camunda/camunda-docs-manual/content/reference/cmmn11/markers/repetition-rule.md

 The rule specified in the `humanTask` element is valid for all plan items that reference it, here `PlanItem_HumanTask_1`.

 The behavior of the repetition relies on the presence of entry criteria.
-If there is no entry criteria defined, then the repetition rule is evaluated by default in the transition into the `COMPLETED` state.
+If there is no entry criterion defined, then the repetition rule is evaluated by default in the transition into the `COMPLETED` state.
 Otherwise the repetition rule is only evaluated, when an entry criterion is satisfied and the plan item instance transitions away from the state `AVAILABLE` into the next state.

 # Repetition on completion